 5. Keep some Lemon Pepper on Hand

 Ready for some science?
-I hope so, because what I’m going to tell you is an instant reliever from anxiety and paranoia when you get too high.
-Although science likes to take its time when it comes to giving us bedrock guidelines about marijuana, there is one phenomenon that actually explains the way cannabis makes us high, namely “the entourage effect” which is how cannabinoids and terpenes create a synergy to give us different intoxication effects.
+I hope so because what I’m going to tell you is an instant relief from anxiety and paranoia when you get too high.
+Although science likes to take its time when it comes to giving us bedrock guidelines about marijuana, one phenomenon actually explains the way cannabis makes us high, namely “the entourage effect,” which is how cannabinoids and terpenes create a synergy to give us different intoxication effects.

 Okay, but how is this connected to lemon and pepper?

-Well, it looks like lemon, pepper and cannabis have some chemicals in common - it’s piperine and limonene.
-These chemicals can counteract the feeling of anxiety and paranoia while making your cannabis experience more active and upbeat.
-All you need to do is squeeze some lemon juice and crack a couple peppercorns into a glass of water and inhale the mixture.
+Well, it looks like lemon, pepper, and cannabis have some chemicals in common – it’s piperine and limonene.
+These chemicals can counteract anxiety and paranoia while making your cannabis experience more active and upbeat.
+All you need to do is squeeze some lemon juice and crack a couple of peppercorns into a glass of water and inhale the mixture.
 Then, their terpenes will interact with cannabinoids and mitigate the discomfort.
 You can try using essential oils, too, as people believe them to be a quick fix for anxiety and paranoia after consuming too much weed.